ShishirPatil/gorilla/berkeley-function-call-leaderboard/LOG_GUIDE.md

 1. **`user`**: Represents the user's input or query.
 2. **`assistant`**: Represents the model's raw response.
 3. **`tool`**: Represents the output of a function execution, if the model makes a valid function call.
 Each function call results in a separate `tool` entry.
 4. **`state_info`**: Represents the state of the backend API system at the end of each turn.
 The initial state is also included at the beginning of the log.
-This entry is available only if the `--include-state-log` flag is set in the generation command.
+You can exclude this entry by using the `--exclude-state-log` flag in the generation command.
 5. **`inference_input`**: Snapshot of the fully-transformed input just before it's sent to the model API endpoint.
 Useful for debugging input integrity and format.

    - Available only if the `--include-input-log` flag is set  in the generation command.